geeogi/George-2020-09-17/README.md

 - Ensure you have Yarn 1.16+ installed.
 - Git clone this repo: `git clone <ssh-link>`
 - Navigate to the API directory and install the dependencies for the API: `yarn install`.
-- You can run the API using: `yarn dev`.
+- Run the API: `yarn dev`.
 The API is configured to run on localhost:3001.
 - Navigate to the APP directory and install the dependencies for the APP: `yarn install`.
-- Now run the APP: `yarn start`.
+- Run the APP: `yarn start`.
 - Open [http://localhost:3000](http://localhost:3000) to view the APP in the browser.

 ### Test